MicrosoftDocs/Viva/Viva/topics/export-topics-powershell.md

 ## Requirements

-To export the topics, you'll run a PowerShell script.
+To export the topics, you run a PowerShell script.
 Requirements to run the script are:

 - PowerShell 7 or later.
 To install the latest version of PowerShell, go to [Installing PowerShell on Windows](/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#installing-the-msi-package).
-- The user running the script will need to be a Viva Topics admin or Knowledge Manager.
+- The user running the script needs to be a Viva Topics admin or Knowledge Manager.

 ## Run the PowerShell script